 See the USDA’s Food Safety site for more information, including info on how to thaw it in cold water, which is a much faster process.

-Brining, in general, is a personal choice, though most experts agree that some kind of pre-salting a day or two in advance of cooking helps to ensure a moist, flavorful turkey.
+Brining a turkey is not necessary, but brining or some kind of pre-salting a day or two in advance of cooking may help to ensure a moist, flavorful turkey.

 As to wet or dry brine, it depends.
 Some prefer wet brining, in which the turkey sits in a salty solution overnight or up to a couple days (depending on your recipe).
 However, some chefs swear by dry brining, which just means rubbing salt, spices and herbs all over the bird a few days before roasting — no liquid at all.